keera-studios/magic-cookies/README.md

 # Thank you
 We'd like to thank:
 * The Haskell community, for creating such an awesome language and the right tools to build this.
-In particular, we'd like to thank the creators of the GHC Android backend.
+In particular, we'd like to thank the creators of the GHC Android and iOS backends.
 * Github, for letting us host our repos here.
 * The [Programming Haskell](https://www.facebook.com/groups/programming.haskell/) Facebook group for their constant praise and encouragement.
 * Everyone who wrote to us with kind words of support :)